 Traveling with the whole family means finding water adventures that will satisfy everyone, while creating lasting memories.
-Check out these five family-friendly Caribbean escapes.
+These five family-friendly Caribbean escapes were made with kids in mind, but have enough to offer that everyone will have a great vacation.

 Just 55 miles off the coast of Florida is Grand Bahama, the fourth largest island of Bahamas and the second most popular destination among travelers.
 Here your family can snorkel in reefs, ride horses along the beach, explore caves such as the Lucavans, play beach volleyball or ride on banana boats.
 Kids and adults alike will enjoy swimming with the dolphins or relaxing on one of the white sand beaches.